FelipeCGoes/felipecgoes/README.md

 -----

 My name is Felipe, I'm a senior undergraduate student in Computer Science with emphasis on Artificial Intelligence at the Federal University of Bahia.
 Beyond AI (Python - Scikit-Learn/Tensorflow/Keras), I'm interested in backend development (Node.Js/Express.js, Python) and mobile development (Flutter)!
-My background is diverse, I've had the opportunity to work in multiple sales roles, participate in 2 startup projects, work with 2 Silicon Valley based American companies and attend Stanford as a visiting undergraduate student.
+My background is diverse, I've had the opportunity to work in multiple sales roles, participate in 2 startup projects, work with 2 Silicon Valley based companies and attend Stanford as a visiting undergraduate student.

 - 🔭 I'm currently working in my course conclusion project in Supervised Learning 🤖
 - 🌱 I'm currently exploring multiple areas in Machine Learning including Natural Language Processing, Computer Vision and Multi-agent learning, and web development with Node.Js